gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 Things to note:

-- gem5's convention for the order of include statements is as follows: the *header for the SimObject* first, *C++ libraries in alphabetical order*, and *other gem5 header files in alphabetical order*.
+- gem5's convention for the order of include statements is as follows: the *header for the `SimObject`* first, *C++ libraries in alphabetical order*, and *other gem5 header files in alphabetical order*.
-- We only define the constructor of the HelloSimObject class since that's the only function it has so far.
+- We only define the constructor of the `HelloSimObject` class since that's the only function it has so far.
-- The `params` object passed to the `HelloSimObject::HelloSimObject` is an object of HelloSimObjectParams that inherits from SimObjectParams.
+- The `params` object passed to the `HelloSimObject::HelloSimObject` is an object of `HelloSimObjectParams` that inherits from `SimObjectParams`.
 This means params can be passed to the `SimObject::SimObject`.

 ---

 ## Let's Start Building: SConscript

-We need to register our SimObject with gem5 for it to be built into the gem5 executable.
+We need to register our `SimObject` with gem5 for it to be built into the gem5 executable.
 At build time, `scons` (gem5's build system) will look through the gem5 directory searching for files `SConscript.py`.
 SConscript files include instructions on what needs to be built.
-We will simply create a file called SConscript.py (inside our SimObject directory) by running the following command in the base gem5 directory.
+We will simply create a file called SConscript.py (inside our `SimObject` directory) by running the following command in the base gem5 directory.

 ```sh
 touch src/bootcamp/hello-sim-object/SConscript.py